mcapra/nagios-nlsexport/README.md

 ----- Exports all syslog entries (given the query) from the year 2015 into raw JSON (default) into the /home/juser/export_nls path.

 ```

+# Version - 1.2.1
+* Fixed an issue with CSV formatting
+* Fixed an issue with command-line args having spaces in them

 # Version - 1.2.0
 * Added CSV output